What are the benefits of having Caroline, a Speech-Language Pathologist (SLP), as an instructor?

 Where does training take place?

-Yes, additional components can be built into your accent reduction program which may include learning American slang and idioms, fine-tuning grammar, voice skills, presentation and public speaking skills, and enhancing interviewing skills.
+Yes, additional components can be built into your accent program which may include learning American slang and idioms, fine-tuning grammar, voice skills, presentation and public speaking skills, and enhancing interviewing skills.
 Please let us know at the beginning of your program what you are most interested in.

 Do you teach accent acquisition for other languages? (i.e. Irish Accent)

-What are the benefits of accent reduction?
+What are the benefits of American accent training?

 Improves American English Pronunciation